julienmn/mpv-music-wrapper/README.md

 - When multiple keyword matches: higher resolution wins; tie -> earlier keyword; tie -> larger file size; tie -> filename.
 - When no keywords: higher resolution; tie -> size; tie -> filename.
 - Embedded art is extracted to a temp PNG and participates in selection; if it loses, it is removed.
 The chosen image is converted to `cover.png` in the track’s temp dir.
 Embedded art is stripped from the temp audio copy so mpv only sees external `cover.png`.
-- Multi-disc albums: if you provide `--library` in album mode and the album lives inside that library, the script also searches for art in the album folder directly under the library root (in addition to the disc folder).
+- Multi-disc albums: when `--library` is provided (random mode always has it; album mode if you pass it) and the album lives inside that library, the script also searches for art in the album folder directly under the library root (in addition to the disc folder).
 Keyworded images in the current disc folder still win over parent-folder images.

 ## Playlists
 - Supported: m3u/m3u8/pls/cue.
 Non-audio entries are skipped with warnings.
 Relative paths are resolved against the playlist location.